-Thirteen grizzly bears were monitored with radio-collars during portions of 2021.
-Research monitoring included four females (two adults and two subadult) and eight males (two adult and six subadults) in the Cabinet-Yaak Ecosystem (CYE).
-A subadult female was monitored as part of the Cabinet Mountains augmentation program.
+Fifteen grizzly bears were monitored with radio-collars during portions of 2022.
+Research monitoring included eight females (four adults and four subadult) and seven males (two adult and five subadults) in the Cabinet-Yaak Ecosystem (CYE).
 Grizzly bear monitoring and research has been ongoing in the Cabinet Mountains since 1983 and in the Yaak River since 1986.
-Eighty-seven individual resident bears were captured and monitored through telemetry in the two areas from 1983-2021.
+Ninety individual resident bears were captured and monitored through telemetry in the two areas from 1983-2022.
 Research in the Cabinet Mountains indicated that only a small population remained as of 1988.
 Concern over persistence of grizzly bear populations within this area resulted in a pilot program in 1990 that tested population augmentation techniques.
 Four subadult female bears with no history of conflicts with humans were captured in southeast British Columbia for release in the Cabinet Mountains during 1990-1994.
 Three of four transplanted bears remained within the target area for at least one year.
 Hair snag sampling and DNA analysis during 2000-2004 identified one of the original transplanted bears.
-The animal was a 2-year-old female when released in 1993.
 Genetic analysis conducted in 2005 identified at least three first-generation offspring and two secondgeneration offspring from this individual.
 Success of the augmentation test program prompted additional augmentation in cooperation with Montana Fish, Wildlife, and Parks (MFWP).
-Ten female bears and eight male bears were moved from the Flathead River to the Cabinet Mountains during 2005-2021.
-Of 22 bears released through 2021, eight are known to have left the target area (one was recaptured and brought back, two returned in the same year, and one returned a year after leaving), four were killed within 12 months of release, and one was killed 16 years after release.
+Ten female bears and eight male bears were moved from the Flathead River to the Cabinet Mountains during 2005-2022.
+Of 22 bears released through 2022, eight are known to have left the target area (one was recaptured and brought back, two returned in the same year, and one returned a year after leaving).
+Seven of the 22 bears are known to have died, though one of these individuals was killed 16 years after release.
 Five individuals are known to have reproduced (3 females and 2 males).

 Recovery plan monitoring includes tracking of the number of females with cubs, distribution of females with young, and human caused mortality.
-Numbers of females with cubs in the CYE varied from 2-5 per year and averaged 3.3 per year, 2016-2021.
-Fourteen of 22 bear management units (BMUs) had sightings of females with young.
-Human-caused mortality averaged 1.0 bears per year (0.5 female and 0.5 male), 2016-2021.
-Six grizzly bears (3 females and 3 males) died due to known or probable human causes during 2016-2021, including 3 adult females (2 under investigation, 1 self-defense), 1 adult male (management), 2 subadult males (1 human under investigation and 1 misidentification).
+Numbers of unduplicated females with cubs in the CYE varied from 2-5 per year and averaged 3.3 per year, 2017-2022.
+Sixteen of 22 bear management units (BMUs) had sightings of females with young.
+Human-caused mortality averaged 1.5 bears per year (0.8 female and 0.7 male), 2017-2022.
+Nine grizzly bears (5 females and 4 males) died due to known or probable human causes during 2017-2022, including four adult females (2 under investigation, 1 vehicle collision, 1 self-defense), one subadult female (management), two adult males (management and property defense), 2 subadult males (1 human under investigation and 1 misidentification).